hbourg/dev-10-collective/user-stories.md

 ### User
 - I cannot view the map of where other members are located
+- I can request to have an account made

 ### Member
 - I want to add my location to the map so other people can see where I am located